logaretm/vee-validate/contributing.md

 `npm test`

-Currently I'm not testing the directive and the mixin, I will work on adding those tests later if I can, help will be appreciated.
+Currently I'm not testing the directive and the mixin, I will work on adding those tests later if I can, help will be appreciated if we can test the other stuff.

 ### Building

-Use `npm run build` to build the project both minified and unminified versions as well as the es6 version.
+Use `npm run build` to build the project both minified and unminified versions.